trevkahl/Portfolio/README.md

 Paper - Contains my final written paper that outlines my learning objectives over the course of my past 18 months of the program

-Presentation - This section has the powerpoint for my portfolio and video presentation
+Presentation - This section has the powerpoint for my portfolio

 Projects - This sections contains all 3 projects that are dicussed in my paper and presentation will detaield aspects of each IST 623